Bentley912/ClockJS/README.md

 So it was a simple math equation, for example with seconds, there 60 seconds in a minute, so 60 parts.
 We took sthe current time/60 * 360.
 This would give us a degree.
 Then the second - hand would move the correct amount of degrees every second.

-We repeated that same process with all the nads.
+We repeated that same process with all the hands.

 I learned about using console.log to check whethere a function was working or not.
 For instance,

       const seconds = now.getSeconds;
         console.log(seconds);

  This would console.log as the seconds changed.
 It is an easy way to see different parts oof your function working as you code them .